QED1224/QED1224/README.md

 (I've documented this time period [in some detail here](https://github.com/QED1224/Toontown-Resources/blob/master/Timeline/README.md).)

 I took a year off between 2007 and 2008, and then returned as *Glitch*[^1].
-This toon was among the most unusual characters ever created; I made it after discovering the rarest glitch in Toontown history[^2].
+This toon was among the most unusual characters ever created: I made it after discovering the (arguably) rarest glitch in Toontown history[^2].

 ### Toontown Offline (2014 - 2015)